 Youth and Old Age

 A friend of mine, who is a taxi driver was telling me that a very lively elderly lady he knew used to collect her granddaughter from school every day.
 He drove her on a regular basis and knew that she brought the little girl to town or for lunch and helped her with her homework.
 She would enjoy telling him various stories about their excursions.
 Having not seen her for nearly over a year he got quite a shock when he encountered her just lately.
 He said she had ‘gone downhill’ so much in the interim that he hardly recognized her.

-While many cultures celebrate the ageing process and venerate their elders, in western cultures it seems the opposite applies- we venerate youth.
-Indeed, there is even an inclination to view physical signs of human ageing with distaste.
+While many cultures celebrate the aging process and venerate their elders, in western cultures it seems the opposite applies- we venerate youth.
+Indeed, there is even an inclination to view physical signs of human aging with distaste.
 Very often as people get older, they begin to feel that there is something wrong with them and that they are losing value.

 The Gift of Old Age